 - 4 cups powdered sugar

-- Store in an airtight contianer at room temperature until ready to serve.
-(With no milk in the frosting, it does not need to be stored in the refridgerator.)
+Store in an airtight container at room temperature until ready to serve.
+(With no milk in the frosting, it does not need to be stored in the refrigerator.)